Semaglutide Treatment for Type 1 Diabetes: Promising Results and Potential Implications

 Side effects of Ozempic and Wegovy have hardly been researched so far

 That sounds good, but it is used in practice in cases of type 2 diabetes that are difficult to control – the drug is not without side effects.
 Ozempic and Wegovy, for example, are currently being reviewed by the European Medicines Agency (EMA) for serious side effects.
-This is about indications that suicidal thoughts and thoughts of self-harm can occur after ingestion, according to the authority.
+This is regarding indications that suicidal thoughts and thoughts of self-harm can occur following ingestion, according to the authority.
 The review is expected to be completed in November.

 Also, there may be a link between semaglutide use and thyroid cancer.
 Such a correlation was indicated in an experiment with rodents.
 Overall, however, the long-term effects of the drugs are still comparatively unexplored.